irontec/ivozprovider/doc/sphinx/intro/what_is_ivozprovider.rst

 - Each company concurrent calls can be limited to a fixed amount.

-- IvozProvider soporta la conexión desde terminales tras `NAT <https://es.wikipedia.org/wiki/Traducci%C3%B3n_de_direcciones_de_red>`_.
+- IvozProvider supports connection from terminals behind `NAT <https://es.wikipedia.org/wiki/Traducci%C3%B3n_de_direcciones_de_red>`_.

 - IvozProvider keep track of those NAT windows and keep them alive with